blorente/beyond-the-loop/_drafts/2020-07-26-how-to-use-reddit-to-skyrocket-your-improvement.md

 ---
 layout: post
-title: "Learn programming with Reddit"
+title: Use Reddit to code better
 subtitle: "How to leverage Reddit's communities to skyrocket your improvement"
 date: "2020-07-26"
 url: how-to-use-reddit-to-skyrocket-your-improvement.html